 Privacy Policy

-HandsHQ is committed to safeguarding the privacy of its users while providing the highest possible quality of service.
+HandsHQ is committed to safeguarding the privacy of its customers and website users while providing the highest possible quality of service.
+This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 We will only use the information that we collect about you lawfully (in accordance with Data Protection Legislation).
 If you have any requests concerning your personal information or any queries with regard to these practices please contact help@handshq.com.
-In relation to personal data collected by us, we are the data controller.
-In relation to personal data which is processed by you using our services, you are the data controller and we are the data processor.
-For more information in relation to our role as data processor, please see our terms and conditions of supply.

 Contact Information